 Attribute Name M/O WPDL Keyword Data Type Description Participant Identifier M PARTICIPANT IDENTIFIER Used to identify the workflow participant definition.
-Participant Name О NAME STRING Text used to identify a performer Participant Description О DESCRIPTION STRING Short textual description of a workflow participant.
+Participant Name О NAME STRING Text used to identify a performer Participant Description O DESCRIPTION STRING Short textual description of a workflow participant.
 Participant Type Description Definition of the type of workflow participant entity.
 M TYPE Keyword Type of a workflow participant.

-Table 3-23: Attributes of Entity Workflow Participant Declaration
+Table 3-22: Attributes of Entity Workflow Participant Declaration

-The scope of the identifier of a Workflow Participant entity declaration in a minimal OM Model Declaration is the surrounding entity (Workflow Process Definition, or Process Model Definition) in which it is defined.
+The scope of the identifier of a Workflow Participant entity declaration in a minimal OM Model Declaration is the surrounding entity (Workflow Process Definition or Process Model Definition) in which it is defined.

-3.3.7.2 Participant Entity Types
+3.3.7.2.Participant Entity Types

-The Participant entity type attribute characterises the participant to be an individual, an organisational unit or an abstract resource such as a machine.
+The Participant entity type attribute characterises the participant to be an individual, an organisational unit or an system resource such as a machine.

-Figure 3-7: Types of Workflow Participant Assignment
+Figure 3-6: Types of Workflow Participant Assignment

 WPDL Keyword Description ORGANISATIONAL_UNIT The manager (representing the organisational unit) or all members of an organisational unit get the work item if an organisational unit is addressed.
 HUMAN A specific human participant.
 (In most workflow processes a human is addressed indirectly by his role, or by his organisational unit rather than directly as a participant.)

-WPDL Keyword Description ROLE This type allows performer addressing by a role or skill set.
+ROLE This type allows performer addressing by a role or skill set.
 A role in this context is a function a human has within an organisation.
 As a function isn't necessarily unique, a coordinator may be defined (for administrative purposes or in case of exception handling) and a list of humans the role is related to.
-Attributes which qualify the role have to be defined within extended attributes (e.g. loan approval dependent on the amount, manager of team) or separate roles identified with conditional logic within the participant assignment attribute (Activity attribute).
-RESOURCE This type allows performer addressing by resource.
-A resource in this context is either a program or a machine.
-A program may be represented as an agent, or a machine (for example) as an automatic scanner.
+SYSTEM This type allows addressing a performer as being the system(e.g. as an agent or a machine like an automatic scanner).